-"My son was still young and had to grow up over night.
+"My son was still young and had to grow up overnight.
 He really stepped up to the plate and helped any way he could.
-I suddenly realized that my children were taking care of me instead of me taking are of them.
+I suddenly realized that my children were taking care of me instead of me taking care of them.
 I am very proud of them.
 They are my angels."

 Being such a strong caretaker of her family, learning to accept help from her army of supporters wasn’t easy for Lisbia at first.
 However, she stressed that accepting help when faced with cancer really is the best way to fight the disease — together with your loved ones.

 “If you need it, ask for the help.
 Take the help,” she said, smiling broadly.
 “It’s not going to hurt you.
 It’s not going to make you weak.”